ademeglio/virtual-pets-amok/readMe.md

 # My Build Notes
   * Working with Siddiqa!
+[ ] 1.
+Add cages and litter box to the shelter
+[ ] 2.
+Add pets to those cages or litter box (PetBox).
+Need to be able to assign the pet to a particular cage or litterbox.

 # Virtual Pets AMOK!
 Oh noes!
 Your virtual pet shelter has become a mess!